toddsundsted/ktistec/README.md

 ### Metrics

 Ktistec tracks metrics about how the instance is performing.
-Right now, the only metric is inbox and outbox volume per account, but the machinery is in place to do much more.
+Metrics include inbox and outbox activity, as well as memory usage; and the machinery is in place to do much more.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/vrxnmg.png" width=460>